 I love using Evernote, an amazing and FREE app, which I use to store all of the letters that come home from school.
 You quite simply photograph the letter on your phone or tablet and the app will store the information in the form of a scanned document.
 The document can be reached from any of your devices that you sign into.
 The original letter can then be recycled.
 Not only will this save you from having loads of bits of paper all over your house, but it means that you will never lose letters again as they are always accessible and to hand.

 You never know when you may need to call the school, because your child is ill, or your are running late perhaps.
 It is also helpful to have the school’s number in your phone so that you know that it’s them if they are calling you in an emergency.

 Adjust the times that your child goes to bed and wakes up in the morning in the week leading up to your child starting school to avoid it all being a bit of a shock on the first day.

 Even a child who has been toilet trained for quite some time is likely to have an accident during the first week or so of school, amongst all of the excitement and changes of being in a new place.
 Spare clothes packed in the school bag can avoid these little accidents upsetting your little one more than necessary.

 Leave The Classroom As Soon As Possible

 Now this one is tricky.
-When I asked a friend of mine who is an experience nursery teacher, what would be her top tip far any parent with a child starting school, she was quite clear.
+When I asked a friend of mine who is an experienced nursery teacher, what would be her top tip for any parent with a child starting school, she was quite clear.
 She said that the wart thing that you can do when taking your child to school for the florist time, is to hang around the classroom when dropping them off.
-Even if they are upset, she says that the best thing that you can do, is leave.
+Even if they are upset, she says that the best thing that you can do is leave.